Admission to School

 At present we have an admission level of 30 children to our Reception Class.
 Children are admitted in the September of the school year that they are 5 years old.
 We are also fortunate that we have a part time Nursery at Milton St John's (with the option of wrap around care in the afternoons).

 The school’s admissions policy is set by the LA and agreed by the Governors.
-If you wish to put your child’s name down to start in our Nursery or need more information about applying for Reception please contact Miss Murphy or Mrs Neild, our Finance and Administration officers who will help you with the necessary details.
+If you wish to put your child’s name down to start in our Nursery or need more information about applying for Reception please contact Mrs Neild or Mrs Carter who will help you with the necessary details.

 This is not a guarantee that we will be able to provide a place for your child, it does, however, allow us to provide you with early information, as well as being able to invite you to school events.